junlimfe/Capstone2/README.md

 #### 2.2.
 Data Definition

-We investigate the below features with the help of info(), describe(), and panda profiling.
+I investigated the below features with the help of info(), describe(), and panda profiling.

     1. Column Name
     2. Data Type (numeric, categorical, timestamp, etc)